SiddharthRajpal/HealthVision/README.md

 ## Usage

-1. Go to this link :- https://siddharthrajpal-pneumonia-recognition-with-python-main-s5jwd1.streamlit.app/
+Our Site is hosted at this link :- https://siddharthrajpal-pneumonia-recognition-with-python-main-s5jwd1.streamlit.app/
-2. Upload a chest x-ray image to see if a person has pneumonia or not.

 ## Our Model
 Below is the summary of our CNN models which we have made using python and keras.